christopheraue/m-ruby-concurrently/USAGE.md

 The first two start to evaluate the concurrent proc immediately:

-* {Concurrently::Proc#call} blocks the (root or proc) evaluation it has been called from until its evaluation is concluded.
+* {Concurrently::Proc#call} blocks the (root or proc) evaluation it has been called from until its own evaluation is concluded.
 Then it returns the result.
 This behaves just like `Proc#call`.
-* {Concurrently::Proc#call_nonblock} won't block the (root or proc) evaluation it has been called from if it needs to wait for something.
-In such a case, it does not wait until its evaluated and instead returns its {Concurrently::Proc::Evaluation evaluation}.
+* {Concurrently::Proc#call_nonblock} will not block the (root or proc) evaluation it has been called from if it waits for something.
+Instead, it immediately returns its {Concurrently::Proc::Evaluation evaluation}.
+If it can be evaluated without waiting it returns the result.

 The other two schedule the concurrent proc to run in the background.
-It won't run right away and will be started during the next iteration of the event loop:
+The evaluation is not started right away but is deferred until the the next iteration of the event loop:

 * {Concurrently::Proc#call_detached} returns an {Concurrently::Proc::Evaluation
   evaluation}.